gr33pp/gr33pp.github.io/posts/ecowas-ctf/writeup.md

 ![Imgur](https://i.imgur.com/rllStYE.png)

-I used binwalk on the zip file and I got a zip and some folders, extracting the zip gave some folders an image containing the flag string in it
+I used binwalk on the zip file and I got a zip and some folders, extracting the zip gave some folders and an image containing the flag string in it

 ![Imgur](https://i.imgur.com/Zlh6mj4.jpg)